AI-Powered Respiratory Health Monitoring

 After conducting 5 user interviews and usability tests, it was clear that users found MyAdvocate difficult to use.
 Not only was there too much text, but it felt cold and clincial.
 Users felt left in the dark with data they didn't know how to interpret or connect with.

-Low Understanding of Score
+Low understanding of score

 Before